-2) An equal distribution of the primary colors in the neutral values: black, white and middle gray.
+2) An equal distribution of the primary colors in the neutral values: black, white, and middle gray.

 When correcting color the image itself is not altered but the highlights, low lights, colors, etc. are adjusted to enhance the photograph.
 Understanding the difference between these two functions is important.
 It will help you establish a clear and methodical method for editing and presenting images to clients.
-Generally, the color correction takes less time than retouching and requires a lower level of editing skills.
+Generally, color correction takes less time than retouching and requires a lower level of editing skills.
 Most photographers teach themselves how to color correct an image but will take courses on retouching and using Photoshop.
 Photoshop is a huge program full of all kinds of different tools.
 It takes quite a while to learn the full functionality of the program.

 Be Efficient it will increase your profitability!